yogeshgnanasekar/M2/README.md

 ## AIM:

-Write a C program to print even numbers ranging from M to N (including M and N values).
+Write a C program to print even numbers ranging from M to N (including M and N values)

 ## ALGORITHM: